SURAJ-GUHA/COADING-MASTER/README.md

 # COADING-MASTER
-This is my first repositary.
+This is my first git repositary.
+Author - SURAJ GUHA